cadia-lvl/POS_API/README.md

 # Testing
 test files can be found in `tests/`.
 There are two tests that can be performed.
 1. Normal api tests: this is where you test the api from the running docker image
-2. ELG api tests: this is where you run `docker-compose up` and get an instance as if you where running the docker container on ELG.
-To submit a api call you then need to call `/process/service`.
+2. ELG api tests: this is where you run `docker-compose up` and get an instance as if you where running the docker image on ELG.
+To submit a api call you then need to send a post request to `/process/service`.

 # Acknowledgements
 [Reykjavik University](https://lvl.ru.is)